Midori (band)

 Midori (ミドリ) was a Japanese punk jazz band.
 They were founded in Osaka in 2003 by former members of the noise and punk rock band Usagi (うさぎ), Mariko Gotō and Yoshitaka Kozeni.
 Their final lineup featured Gotō on vocals and guitar, Kozeni on drums, Keigo Iwami on bass, and Hajime on keyboard.

 Gotō often wore school uniforms while performing, and would climb speakers and crowd surf.
 The band initially formed to play covers of kayōkyoku, but decided they weren't talented enough, and began to write their own songs.
 As they developed, their influences included Italian prog, Kodō, the J-rock band Judy & Mary, and Janis Joplin.

 Their disbandment was publicly announced by Gotō on December 25, 2010, with their last show, titled "Sayonara, Gotō-san", played on December 28.

 Midori released three albums, three extended plays, and two demos.
+Midori released their last two albums under Sony Entertainment after a disagreement with their previous label.

 Style and songwriting

 Midori's musical style is characterized by the distinctive vocal delivery of lead singer Mariko Gotō, which encompasses a range from melodic singing to intense screaming.
 Following 2008, Gotō's vocal approach shifted towards more melodic expressions, a change she attributes to gaining confidence in her singing abilities.
 A significant alteration in the band's instrumental lineup occurred post-2004 with the introduction of Hajime, leading to the replacement of a second electric guitar with a piano.

 According to Midori, their sound — which integrates elements of art punk, post-hardcore, and jazz rock — reflects the diverse musical backgrounds of their members.

 Mariko Gotō, the primary lyricist for Midori, described her approach to writing as spontaneous, without adherence to any predetermined structure.
 Gotō reflected on this method during the creation of Shinsekai, expressing regret over this spontaneous approach, feeling it catered more to the expectations of Midori's fanbase rather than fulfilling her artistic intentions.